Meeting Notes Prompts: 17 Templates from Transcript to Decisions

 FAQ

-- Should I record meetings and use transcripts or take notes live?
+• Should I record meetings and use transcripts, or take notes live?
 Transcripts are higher fidelity but need scrubbing for sensitive content.
-Notes are faster and skip the recording-policy question.
-For high-stakes meetings, both: take notes live, use transcript for verification.
+Live notes are faster and skip the recording-policy question.
+For high-stakes meetings, do both: take notes live, use the transcript for verification.

-- What about confidentiality?
-Don’t paste transcripts containing personnel info, customer PII, or unannounced strategy into AI tools without checking your org’s retention / training-data policy.
-When in doubt, redact names and dollar amounts.
+• What about confidentiality?
+Don’t paste transcripts containing personnel info, customer PII, or unannounced strategy into a consumer AI tool without checking its retention / training-data policy.
+When in doubt, redact names and dollar amounts, or use a business/enterprise tier with a no-training guarantee.

-- How short should a recap email be? ≤200 words for routine meetings.
-Executives skim ≤150.
+• How short should a recap email be?
+Under 200 words for routine meetings; executives skim under 150.
 The decision and the actions are the recap; everything else is filler.

-- Can I combine multiple meetings into one weekly digest?
+• Can I combine multiple meetings into one weekly digest?
 Yes — template #17.
-Particularly valuable when the same theme shows up across 3 different meetings; the digest catches the pattern.
+It’s most valuable when the same theme shows up across three different meetings; the digest catches the pattern a single recap can’t.